Welcome to the Year 1 class!

 Toast, crumpets, teacakes and juice are available to children for a morning snack.
 The maximum amount of money your child will need each day is 55p, this will allow them to buy a snack and a drink.
 Taking responsibility for their own money is part of the development in year 1 so we ask if parents can provide a secure purse every-day to ensure the money is safe and that any change given can be returned at the end of each day.
 Alternatively you can provide a healthy snack e.g. fruit for your child to eat during the morning break.
 To ensure we are following the healthy eating policy we try to deter from snacks such as crisps, chocolate and sweets.

-After the February half-term the children will be provided with two sessions of P.E every week; Monday with premier sports and Wednesday with the class teacher.
+After the February half-term the children will be provided with two sessions of P.E every week; Monday with a Premier Sports coach and Wednesday with the class teacher.
 Children need a full P.E kit consisting of shorts, T-shirt and a pair of black pumps which adhere to the school uniform policy.
 Earrings and any other jewellery cannot be worn during the P.E session therefore it is greatly appreciated if parents could take earrings out before arriving to school, this will also ensure that jewellery is not lost.

 Our trip this term is to Manchester Airport Runway Visitors Park which relates to our topic of 'Globe Trotters'.
 The children will enjoy an exciting day learning about how they can travel around the world and all the different parts of an air craft.
 Children will also get to watch the aeroplanes landing as well as role playing in the different jobs roles within the travel industry.
 We also have the fantastic opportunity to explore inside a real air craft!